Ageing Well: Why a Woman’s Happiness in Later Life Depends on These 3 Things

 It’s not a lack of love; it’s the weight of modern life.
 Many adult children are pulled in several directions at once: raising kids, managing careers, paying mortgages, caring for in-laws.
 Even when they want to help, they’re often too stretched to do more than check in now and then.

 And as for husbands, not every man is naturally inclined toward caregiving.
-In older generations especially, men often retreat into their own routines: fishing, playing cards, or spending time with friends.
-While women crave emotional closeness and connection.
+In older generations especially, many men often retreat into their own routines: fishing, playing cards, or spending time with friends.
+While women often crave emotional closeness and connection.
 If a man wasn’t attentive when he was young, he’s unlikely to suddenly become so in later years.

 Children, too, eventually create lives of their own.
 They move to new cities or countries, visiting only a few times a year if they’re lucky.